pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-02-increase-ebook-sales-without-buy-now-popups.md

 But people will experience their problem at, you know, a time that _might not coincide_ with your launch.
 If you do it right, your ebook will continue selling long after your launch, **and the _presence_ of your ebook will help sell other things you have to sell**.

-## You Publish an Ebook.. so the Reader Can Make Progress
+## You Publish an Ebook... so the Reader Can Make Progress

 Whether it's an ebook, an online multi-page guide, or an email sequence, you've got a long-ish chunk of teachings and findings to share.